East Anglian Traditional Music Trust

 by Katie Howson & Peter Clifton

-This article in our series of portraits of singers and musicians from East Anglia is compiled by Katie Howson, co-director of EATMT.
+This article in our series of portraits of singers and musicians from East Anglia is compiled by Katie Howson, co-founder of EATMT.
 It is based on obituaries written by Peter Clifton for the English Folk Dance & Song Society in 1995, used here with their permission.

 Dick Hewitt (1921-1994) was a marvellous stepdancer